NikaKlokava/Plants-html-css-js/README.md

 # <p align="center"> *Learning html and css* </p>
 ----
 ### Project

-- 🌿 Plants single-page website;
+- Plants single-page website;
+- From the course program at RS School;
+- Participation in reviewing the works of 4 students with the same project;
+- Assessing the quality of work using Pixel Perfect;
+- Points received for work - 100;

 ----
 ### Learning goals
 - ✅ To use several Google Fonts